 - The child’s adjustment to any present school placement.

 In addition, the court can consider several other factors.
 The point is that your family court judge will be the final decider of where your child attends school if you and the other parent cannot reach an agreement on this important matter.
+Because of the way Arizona statutes and caselaw have been interpreted, the judge will not directly make the school choice decision.
+Instead, the judge will award “final decision-making status” to the parent the judge tends to agree with on the school choice dispute.

 It is essential that you retain an attorney with experience in handling these kinds of cases.
 School choice cases can be very difficult, and some judges are loathe to get involved; but they must.
 Having a good attorney on your side will increase the chance that your position will prevail.
 A good, experienced attorney will know how to most effectively present the case to the judge in a way that the judge will be more likely to rule in your favor.
 We have this experience.
 Call us today for representation!